KNFullStack/Milestone-Project-2/README.md

 # Table of Contents
 * [Introduction](XXXLINK TO SECTION IN THIS DOCUMENT, INCLUDING THE #LINK)

-You can find the published website here: [Space Card Matching!](xxxLINK TO PUBLISHED WEBSITE).
+You can find the published website here: [Space Themed Memory Game!](xxxLINK TO PUBLISHED WEBSITE).
 # Introduction

 The project is part of a Full Stack Developer course run by CodeInstitute.
 This is Milestone Project 2.
-This project was to create a fun, interactive card matching game for people to pass time with or challenge their friend's and family.
+This project was to create a fun, interactive memory game for people to pass time with or challenge their friend's and family.

-## Space Themed Card Matching Game
+## Space Themed Memory Game

 A mockup of the game can be seen below: